flowhub/jsjob/README.md

 ## Related projects

-* [noflo-jsjob](https://github.com/noflo/noflo-jsjob) makes it easy to use JsJob in [NoFlo](http://) applications, and to create distributed workers when combined with [noflo-msgflo](http://github.com/noflo/noflo-runtime-msgflo).
+* [noflo-jsjob](https://github.com/noflo/noflo-jsjob) makes it easy to use JsJob in [NoFlo](http://) applications, and create distributed workers over AMQP/RabbitMQ or MQTT when combined with [noflo-msgflo](http://github.com/noflo/noflo-runtime-msgflo).
 * [jsjob-ethereum](https://github.com/the-grid/jsjob-ethereum) is an experiement for a decentralized computation market using the [Ethereum](https://www.ethereum.org/) blockchain.
 * ...
 Let us know about your project, and we'll link it here!